 Strategies for Family and Youth Involvement

-The Department of Health Care Services (DHCS) and the California Department of Social Services (CDSS) jointly issued an information notice regarding specific strategies for incorporating the experiences and perspectives of families and youth within county implementation plans for the Core Practice Model.
+DHCS and CDSS jointly issued an information notice regarding specific strategies for incorporating the experiences and perspectives of families and youth within county implementation plans for the Core Practice Model.

 Service Selection - IHBS, MHS, TBS, ICC, TCM and Wraparound

-The Department of Health Care Services (DHCS) has developed a Katie A. Service Comparison (2014) matrix to help distinguish between IHBS, MHS, TBS, ICC, TCM and Wraparound services.
-The matrix provides funding source; eligibility criteria; service distinctions; and service settings information; and a definition for each service.
+DHCS has developed a Katie A. Service Comparison (2014) matrix to help distinguish between IHBS, MHS, TBS, ICC, TCM, and Wraparound services.
+The matrix provides a funding source; eligibility criteria; service distinctions and service settings information; and a definition for each service.

 Sharing Planning Tools

 We encourage members of the Learning Collaborative to assist statewide implementation by sharing their county planning tools on this website.
 If you have any planning documents, forms, or other tools to share, please contact Phyllis Jeroslow, email@example.com.